AI breaks this model completely.

 Let me make this concrete.

 The CEO of Loveable shared a story just a few months back: a user vibecoded on their platform for 30 hours straight.
 With only 5 user interactions per hour and an average cost per request of 0.7 cents, the total cost of AI for this one session is $105.
 That is 5 times the $20 monthly subscription price.
-The AI costs alone likely exceeded 5 times the entire month's subscription revenue within the first 48 hours.

 This isn't a hypothetical concern.
 This is happening right now to teams who followed the "optimize later" advice.